Application for Admission

 · Three letters of recommendation

-Valid Graduate Record Examinations (GRE) General Test Scores (The Finance department will accept valid Graduate Management Admission Test (GMAT) scores in place of the GRE)
+Valid Graduate Record Examinations (GRE) General Test Scores if applicable (The Finance department will accept valid Graduate Management Admission Test (GMAT) scores in place of the GRE)

 Each department may have additional application requirements which are available via the Admission Website.
 It is the responsibility of the applicant to carefully review the deadline and requirements of the department.

-GRE, which is administered in the United States and abroad by Educational Testing Service (ETS), should be taken by December 1 if computer based, and November 9 if paper based, to ensure that official scores are released and received in time for the review process.
+GRE, which is administered in the United States and abroad by Educational Testing Service (ETS), should be taken no later than three weeks before the department deadline to ensure that official scores are released and received in time for the review process.
 Departments may also require subject tests.

 Applicants whose native language is not English must demonstrate a level of oral proficiency in the English language by submitting scores from either the Test of English as a Foreign Language (TOEFL), which is administered by ETS, or the International English Language Testing System (IELTS).
 An applicant will only be exempt from this requirement if the undergraduate degree was earned in its entirety in a country where the native language is English.
 The computer based TOEFL examination, if required, should be taken no later than December 1, or the paper based TOEFL no later than October 31, to ensure that official scores are released and received in time for the review process.